Strong job growth points to COVID’s fading grip on economy

 “All signs are that the pandemic is easing its hold on jobs and the economy,” said Jane Oates, president of WorkingNation and a former Labor Department official.
 “Very strong numbers in very uncertain times.”

-Recent economic data show that growth has stayed healthy as new COVID infections have plummeted since late January.
+Other recent economic data also show the economy maintaining strength as new COVID infections have plummeted.
 Consumer spending has risen, spurred by higher wages and savings.
 Restaurant traffic has regained pre-pandemic levels, hotel reservations are up and far more Americans are flying than at the height of omicron.

 Still, escalating costs for gasoline, wheat and metals such as aluminum, which are exported by both Ukraine and Russia, will likely accelerate inflation in the coming months.
 Higher prices and anxieties surrounding the war could slow hiring and growth later this year, though economists expect the consequences to be more severe in Europe than in the United States.

-Note: This story has been corrected to show that Ryan Gerard works at Sixth City Marketing, not Sixth City Communications.